DataWeeb/Top_Movies/README.md

  1. movie.csv
  2. rating.csv

-my target in this project was to get the most watched highest rated movies from these two files

-I have used hive for creating tables and does transformations on that using spark SQL queries and loaded the data into a already created empty hive table

-so as a result we have a separate table for the result I wanted

-Other way I know to do it is, you can simply load data from  pyspark to hdfs and then create table on top of it.
+First Ingested the datasets from rdbms to hdfs using sqoop

+Created hive table on the top of the datasets .Additionally created an empty table for highest rated movies.

+• Created most watched highest rated movies list .Considering movies only with views >2000 Populated the empty table in hive with spark SQL queries

+• Created partitions on the basis of Alphabets of movies using pyspark transformations on hive tables to create different folder for each alphabet

+• Created partitions on the basis of Genre of movies using pyspark to create different folder for every genre in hdfs

 My project is on GCP dataproc, however it can be done on Linux also.